blueblack08/woottipong-ay-cap-test/README.md

 ```

-3. Try to request resource with authorization by add Http header Authorization value "Bearer " follow by accessToken
+3. Try to request resource with authorization by add HTTP Header "Authorization" value "Bearer <accessToken>"

 Ex:
 ```